Italy - Factors to watch on November 21

 DEBT

+The Italian Treasury said on Thursday it was cancelling some scheduled bond auctions in November and December due to ample cash levels and reduced funding needs.

-The Treasury will detail on Wednesday the amounts of CTZ, zero coupon bonds, and BTPei, euro zone inflation-linked bonds, to be auctioned on Nov.
+Treasury announces sale of BOT bills, with relative amounts to be auctioned on Nov.
 26.

 COMPANIES